Stock Investment Tips for Beginners

 4. Do the math

-Math applied to investing or trading is not unlike the due diligence you might do when buying a home or other real estate transaction.
+Math applied to investing or trading is not unlike the due diligence someone might do when buying a home or other real estate transaction.
 By some investors' thinking, if you don't do the math, you're not really investing.

 5. Commit to investment goals

-Markets are fundamentally run by humans, which means anxiety, fear, exuberance, and other emotions come into play.
+Markets are ultimately run by humans, which means anxiety, fear, exuberance, and other emotions could come into play.
 Markets go up, down, and sideways—sometimes for no apparent reason.
 It might be wise for beginners to accept what they can and can't control and try to avoid making potentially irrational, emotion-driven decisions (among other common trading mistakes).